MetaCluster: Enabling Deep Compression of Kolmogorov-Arnold Network: Introduction

 \section{Introduction}

-Kolmogorov–Arnold Networks (KANs) have recently emerged as a compelling alternative to multi‑layer perceptrons (MLPs), delivering strong results in equation modeling and scientific machine learning, often with improved task performance at comparable or lower parameter counts in those settings \citep{liu2024kan, li2025u, coffman2025matrixkan, koenig2024kan}.
-Recently, KANs have also begun to show promise in computer vision \citep{yang2024kolmogorov, raffel2025flashkat}.
-However, unlike equation modeling, at larger scales, KANs frequently incur a substantial parameter overhead relative to MLPs \citep{yu2024kan}.
-This overhead stems from KANs per-edge degrees of freedom: each connection carries a vector of basis coefficients (e.g., B-spline weights) rather than a single scalar weight, resulting in a multiplicative increase in parameters.
+Kolmogorov–Arnold Networks (KANs) have recently emerged as a compelling alternative to multi-layer perceptrons (MLPs), delivering strong results in equation modeling and scientific machine learning, often with improved task performance at comparable or lower parameter counts in those settings \citep{liu2024kan, li2025u, coffman2025matrixkan, koenig2024kan}.
+Recently, KANs have also shown promise in computer vision \citep{yang2024kolmogorov, raffel2025flashkat}.
+However, unlike equation modeling, KANs at larger scales often incur substantial parameter overhead relative to MLPs \citep{yu2024kan}.
+This overhead stems from the per-edge degrees of freedom in KANs: each connection carries a vector of basis coefficients (e.g., B-spline weights) rather than a single scalar weight, resulting in a multiplicative increase in the number of parameters.

 One approach that targets this multiplicative increase in parameters is weight sharing, which clusters parameters into a codebook that stores compact indices.
 Unfortunately, naively applying weight sharing to KANs is ineffective.
-Instead of clustering scalars (as in MLPs), we must cluster high‑dimensional coefficient vectors in KANs.
-In such high-dimensional spaces, absolute distances grow but also concentrate (nearest and farthest become similar).
-With such an effect brought by the curse of dimensionality, typical clustering methods struggle to form tight clusters \citep{beyer1999nearest,donoho2000high}.
+Instead of clustering scalars (as in MLPs), we must cluster high-dimensional coefficient vectors in KANs.
+In such high-dimensional spaces, absolute distances increase while also concentrating (the nearest and farthest become similar).
+Given the curse of dimensionality, typical clustering methods struggle to form tight clusters \citep{beyer1999nearest,donoho2000high}.

-We address this challenge with MetaCluster, a three‑stage compression framework that merges meta‑learning with weight sharing.
-First, a small meta-learner maps low-dimensional embeddings into per-edge coefficient vectors, constraining KAN activations to a low-dimensional manifold while training on the task loss.
+We address this challenge with MetaCluster, a three-stage compression framework that merges meta-learning with weight sharing.
+First, a small meta-learner maps low-dimensional embeddings to per-edge coefficient vectors, thereby constraining KAN activations to a low-dimensional manifold during training on the task loss.
 This manifold shaping makes the coefficient vectors highly clusterable.
-Second, we run K-means on the generated coefficients, replacing per‑edge weights with codebook centroids indexed with compact codes.
-Finally, we discard the meta‑learner and embeddings, and lightly fine‑tune the centroids to recover any accuracy loss.
+Second, we run K-means on the generated coefficients, replacing per-edge weights with codebook centroids indexed with compact codes.
+Finally, we discard the meta-learner and embeddings, and lightly fine-tune the centroids to recover any accuracy loss.
 Since each centroid stores an entire coefficient vector, the codebook amortizes over many scalars, yielding a much higher compression factor for KANs than for MLPs at the same number of clusters.